This post has already been read 27522 times!

 Used with serialization and authentication, a chain-of-custody means knowing who has what, when and where.
 It is a chronological documentation of all parties that come in to contact with an item, and a history of all transactions.

 It is useful in any context where sensitive information, or vulnerable goods, or valuable products are handled between many parties and the possibility of “contamination” exists and would have serious consequences.
-Examples are the movement of pharmaceutical drugs, the handling of blood, food products and automotive parts and vehicles and precious minerals.
+Examples are the movement of pharmaceutical drugs, the handling of blood, food products, aircraft and automotive parts, and precious minerals.

 How a Chain of Custody Solution Benefits Companies